rudreshveerappaji/FortiGate-troubleshooting-scripts/README.md

 FortiGate CLI output Collector - to assist with automated output collection for troubleshooting

 CAUTION :
-* Create separate credentials for read-only purpose so that the script is enabled ot collect read only outputs and not make any inadvertant changes to Fortigate configs.
+* Create separate a separate dedicated account(username/password) for read-only purpose to use with this script, so that the script is enabled to collect read only outputs and not make any inadvertant changes to Fortigate configs.
 * Review the script, test it in lab before it is used in production, this is not an official Fortinet script, only a hobby project.

 Usage example: